Wasserwecken/markdownpaper/content.md

 - [MathJax](https://www.mathjax.org/) - For rendering mathematical notations.

 If you need to run this tool in a complete offline environment, you can download the required libraries and include them locally.

+### Motivation
+Since I have a small lecture at my local university in addition to my full-time job as a software developer, I wanted to provide my students with an engaging script to follow throughout the course.
+I was looking for a simple stright forward tool.

+I love the idear of LaTeX, writing content and do not care about the document layout.
+But the steep learning curve of LaTeX and the usage of another required runtime *(Perl)*, which installation is NOT straight forward at all, prevented me from using it.
+But I am used to write markdown for readme's, personal notes, todo's or meeting's.
+It always appeard to me like a LaTeX-Lite version.

+I am sick of installing hundreds of megabytes just to complete a simple task.
+I don't want to get into another syntax, learn the build process or manage abstractions for content.
+Ever single tool I checked out for converting markdown to a pretty paper styled PDF had their own complexities.

+Thus I created this simple tool to write and edit my script easily and on any device or platform.

 ### Contributing
 Feel free to make this tool valuable for your needs and other people.
 Please contribute your ideas, improvements, or fixes by pull requests.